THU-ATOM/Pocket-Detection-of-DTWG/README.md

 - Pocket matching code: `./template_matching/pocket_match.py` this code filters the pocket with the rotation matrix and calculate the IOU

+- relax code: `./template_matching/relax.py` this code relax the protein-ligand complex

-- clash_detection code: `./template_matching/clash_detection.ipynb` this code remove the cases with clashes
+- remove illegal complex code: `./template_matching/remove_illegal_complex.py` this code removes the illegal complex with the ligand